Get There Vancouver - Residential Travel Options Pilot Program

 Areas surrounding C-TRAN's The Vine bus rapid transit system on Fourth Plain, Mill Plain, and Fisher’s Landing, offer more dense multi-family housing, have high-frequency transit service, and new and improved active transportation facilities like protected bicycle and small mobility lanes.

-The City is partnering with community-based organizations, schools and universities, neighborhood associations, property managers, the Vancouver Housing Authority, and service providers like C-TRAN and Community in Motion.
+The city partnered with community-based organizations, schools and universities, neighborhood associations, property managers, the Vancouver Housing Authority, and service providers like C-TRAN and Community in Motion.

 How is the program funded?